 02:59:39

 The 2014 event should be remembered as extraordinary, not least for the dogged determination of the two crews who persevered to the finish in completely calm weather.
-Both teams refused assistance and rowed the entire course in the sweltering heat to an heroic finish.
-All other entrants disqualified themselves in accepting outside or mechanical assistance but distinguish themselves for their efforts under a fierce sun.
+Both teams refused assistance and rowed the entire course in the sweltering heat to a heroic finish.
+All other entrants disqualified themselves by accepting outside or mechanical assistance but distinguished themselves for their efforts under a fierce sun.
 Other participants include:

 Position